MAXIMAL KAYAK STABILITY THROUGH OPTIMAL DESIGN

 - Tunnel Hulls

-The purpose of this article is to elucidate the general principles of kayak stability, and to explain what enabled us create the world’s most stable kayak for fishing and paddling, based on the invention described in US utility patent number 6871608 entitled ‘Twin Hull Personal Watercraft’.
+The purpose of this article is to elucidate the general principles of kayak stability, and to explain what enabled us create the world’s most stable kayaks for fishing, paddling, and motorizing, based on the invention described in US utility patent number 6871608 entitled ‘Twin Hull Personal Watercraft’.

 Before going further, we recommend that you watch these two short demo movies: